pgattic/brainfetch/interpreters/nushell/README.md

 ## Performance

 This program currently takes over a minute to display just the first character of `/bf/mandelbrot.bf`.
-The main bottleneck is that it copies the entire memory array upon every memory update, which is due to Nushell's focus on immutable data.
+The main bottleneck is that it copies the entire memory array upon every memory update, which is a result of Nushell's focus on immutable data.

-- Can run `/bf/hello.bf` in 0.663
+- Can run `/bf/hello.bf` in 0.138
-- Can run `/bf/ascii.bf` in 0.609
+- Can run `/bf/ascii.bf` in 0.023